qrvey/partner-portal/docs/ui-docs/datasets/csv.md

 ![csv](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_csv/fileup7.png#thumbnail)

 For more information on creating datasets and working with your file upload data, see the article on <a href="/docs/ui-docs/datasets/datasets/">Datasets</a>.
-You can also read more about working with hierarchical data from a JSON upload in the <a href="">dedicated article</a>.
+You can also read more about working with hierarchical data from a JSON upload in the <a href="/docs/ui-docs/datasets/hierarchical-data/">dedicated article</a>.